Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Keras/README.md

 I will assume that you are familiar with building and training a Keras model, if that is not the case, please refer to the original [documentation](https://keras.io/).

 ## Model as a Service
-I evaluated two seperate options to export a Keras model from Python and reload it into Java:
+I evaluated two separate options to export a Keras model from Python and reload it into Java:
 1. Save the native Keras model into a .h5 file and reload it with the [DL4J](https://deeplearning4j.org/) framework.
 2. Get the Tensorflow `Session` from the Keras model and save it as a `SavedModel`
 ### 1) Native Keras + DL4J